 But when you ask, you must believe and not doubt, because the one who doubts is like a wave of the sea, blown and tossed by the wind.
 That person should not expect to receive anything from the Lord.
 Such a person is double-minded and unstable in all they do.

 God’s wisdom is not like human wisdom.
 It is higher and purer.
 It loves peace and is way more considerate than human wisdom.
 God’s wisdom encourages humble choices, keeps the greater good in mind and will promote mercy over justice.
 It will cling to what is good and hate what is evil…every time.
 It has no hint of prejudice toward others.
 In essence, the thoughts and ideas we receive as a result of God’s wisdom will not be conventional.
-They will not be thoughts and ideas we would think on our own.
+They will not be thoughts and ideas we would not think on our own.

 God’s wisdom will encourage you to forgive when human wisdom will push you to hold a grudge.
 God’s wisdom may nudge you to slow down and respond to someone else’s pain when human wisdom is screaming you don’t have time.
 God’s wisdom will direct you to do the good thing when human wisdom tells you it’s reasonable to be selfish.
 God’s wisdom will admonish you to shut up and listen when every fiber in you wants to lash out.
 Don’t doubt God’s wisdom because it is unconventional.
 Don’t doubt God’s wisdom because it feels out-of-place.
 It is it’s unusual quality of being abnormal that makes it not of this world.

 The danger of doubting God’s wisdom is that we are left with nothing.
 We have no rudder for the storms of life.
 No GPS for the turns ahead.
 We end up just getting tossed around by the latest fads, morning talk shows, or pop psychology.
 All generated by human wisdom.